aerobatic/website/content/blog/2017-03-14-deploying-jekyll-site-bitbucket-pipelines.md

 It's also a good idea to run `bundle install` to generate a `Gemfile.lock` that should be committed to source control.

-The code for this example can be found in this Bitbucket [repository](https://bitbucket.org/dvonlehman/jekyll-config-test).
+The code for this example can be found in this Bitbucket [repository](https://bitbucket.org/aerobatic/jekyll-pipelines).

 ## Step 3: Create environment variable

 This step only needs to be done once per account.
-If you haven't already done this in Bitbucket, from the command line;
+If you haven't already done this in Bitbucket, from the command line:

 ~~~bash
 [$] aero apikey